jawkh/fund-sage/docs/api_design.md

    - Endpoints are designed to follow RESTful principles, ensuring consistency and predictability in API behavior.

 2. **Security Measures**:
+   - The /auth api endpoint, which performs the user authentications and issues out JWT token to authenticated users, will automatically lock the administrator account after more than 5 (configurable) consecutive failed login attempts within a 10 min timeframe (configurable).
+This mechanism protects the system against brute force attacks.
+Locked accounts can be unlocked by another administrator via the /auth/unlock api.
+   - The system stores the hash the user password before saving it into the database to protect against password theft.
    - Utilizes JWT tokens for secure API access, protecting sensitive data and operations.

 ## API Endpoints and Usage